admrply/dca-crypto/README.md

     - This line will attempt to buy 30p of ETH every hour.
     - This value is too small to trade on Binance every hour, so the script will add this to a buffer each hour and then execute the trade when the value meets or exceeds the minimum trade value.
     - Note that the buffer is only added to on each 'tick', therefore the script will execute a larger buy of £10.20 after 34 hours instead of buying £10 worth after 33 hours and 20 minutes.
 This has no meaningful effect on your DCA as it ends up still being the same as buying 30p an hour.

+### Setting up as a service
+Whilst at this point you can now just run `python3 main.py`, it's recommended to set it up as a service so you can get a crash notification if it fails and get your logs into syslog.
+Service files have been provided for your convenience in the systemd-units folder!
+- Copy these files to `/etc/systemd/system/`
+- Change the folder path in the unit files (`/home/ubuntu/dca-crypto`) to where your repo is stored.
+- Make the entrypoint executable (`chmod +x /path/to/dca-crypto/main.py`)
+- `systemctl daemon-reload`
+- `systemctl start dca`
+- This service will not restart if it crashes to prevent duplicate and/or overspending.
+- To see logs: `systemctl status dca` or `journalctl -u dca`